FlexpaFlexpa

 A Patient Access Token is scoped to exactly one Consent.
 One token gives you access to all Patient Authorizations within that Consent.

-• With identity verification — multiple sources are grouped under a single Consent with one access token that covers all discovered sources.
+• Identity-verified or self-attested search — multiple sources are grouped under a single Consent with one access token that covers all discovered or selected sources.

-• Without identity verification — each source is a separate Consent with its own access token.
+• Standard OAuth — each source is a separate Consent with its own access token.
 Two payers = two tokens.

 #Patient Authorizations

 Each Consent contains one or more Patient Authorizations, each representing a connection to a specific endpoint (payer, provider, or QHIN source).
-For standard OAuth, a Consent typically has a single Patient Authorization.
+For standard OAuth, a Consent has a single Patient Authorization.
 For IAL2 flows, QHIN network queries can discover multiple sources — all grouped under a single Consent.
+For IAL1 search flows, the patient self-attests demographics and selects one or more endpoints from the endpoint directory — each selection becomes a Patient Authorization under the same Consent, alongside an IAL1 Patient Authorization that anchors the self-attested master Patient.

 Entity diagram showing Consent, Access Token, Patient Authorization, Endpoint, and Patient relationships.